 Caylie talked about her project and book “Under the Lino”.
-What started out as her desire to learn more about the home she renovated and lives in with her family turned into a group of eager detective hunters.
+What started out as her desire to learn more about the home she renovated and lived in with her family turned into a group of eager detective hunters.
 In the 1990’s when she removed the lino during renovations of her 1912 Queenslander home, she discovered three bank books from the 1940’s and 1950’s.
 Many years down the track she decided to find out the story of her home and the mysterious bank books.
 This took her on an incredible journey with many others joining her in the search to find the answers.
-She was in awe at how her search to find the truth led to a mystery being solved and a community being created.
+She was in awe at how her search to find the truth led to a mystery being solved.
+A community had been created.
 Caylie was an engaging speaker and I can’t wait to have time to sit down and read the book I purchased.
-Visit her website Under the Lino to learn more about this interesting project.
+Grab a copy of her book, Under the Lino, today!

 Marianne Taylor – The House Detective

-The next speaker, Marianne Taylor, another enthusiastic presenter who shared some of the more scandalous stories she has discovered in her job as The House Detective.
+The next speaker, Marianne Taylor, another enthusiastic presenter.
+Marianne shared some of the more scandalous stories she has discovered in her job as The House Detective.
 Bigamy and murder featured in this talk as she walked us through the processes she used to find out the story of the homes.
-Marianne has turned her passion for history and mystery into a full-time career as she helps people discover the story behind their home.
+Marianne has turned her passion for history and mystery into a full-time career helping people discover their home’s story.
 You can read about some of the homes she has researched on her website The House Detective.

 Carmel Black – The Anzac Cottages